sgreenvoss/White-Whale/README.md

 This repository contains a final build for the game White Whale.

 **Gameplay**:
-  - Player movement (using WASD keys to move relative to view; press SPACE to dash; press LEFT SHIFT to boost upwards)
+  - Player movement (using WASD keys to move relative to view; press SPACE to dash; press LEFT SHIFT to boost upwards).
-  - "Catching" fish with a projectile (click to shoot): there is a reload period after 6 shots for the starter pistol
+  - "Catching" fish with a projectile (click to shoot): there is a reload period after 6 shots for the starter pistol.
   - Different fish have different swim patterns and health... but the harder-to-catch ones may be worth more points!

 **Environments**: